 You might have heard of this and thought it was just a rouse—but no. You can actually train your cat to use the toilet—as you do.
 Sure, it takes time, patience, and continual training, but it can happen for any feline.

-If you have the dedication it takes to make it happen, the reality is actually quite simple.
+If you have the dedication it takes to make it happen, the reality is actually quite simple and will stop cat litter tracking for good.
 Follow these steps for easy training, though you can certainly research more info if you like.

 - Move your cat’s litterbox next to the toilet